 The Minnesota e-Health Initiative is a public-private collaborative to advance the adoption and use of electronic health records (EHRs) and other health information technology (HIT), including health information exchange (HIE).
 The Initiative is guided by a legislatively-authorized 25-member advisory committee that provides recommendations, insight, and a connection to the health care community in Minnesota.
-Activities of the Initiative are coordinated by the Minnesota Department of Health (MDH), Office of Health Information Technology (OHIT).
+Activities of the Initiative are coordinated by the Minnesota Department of Health (MDH), Center for Health Information Policy and Transformation (CHIPT).

 The scope of the Initiative includes providers, public health, consumers, and policy/research, and the intersections of these domains across the state.

 All communities and individuals benefit from and are empowered by information and technology that advances health equity and supports health and wellbeing.

 e-Health activities in Minnesota are coordinated by MDH through the Minnesota e-Health Initiative, a public-private collaborative that has broad support from health care providers, payers, and professional associations.
 The Initiative fulfills the statutory role of the Minnesota e-Health Advisory Committee and sets the gold standard nationally for a model public-private partnership.

 When Minnesota e-Health Initiative was established in Minnesota approximately 17% of clinics and 9% of hospitals in Minnesota had adopted EHRs.
 Now 100% of Minnesota Hospitals and 99% of clinics are using EHRs, and numbers are growing for health providers form other settings.